oduortoni/collective-intelligence/FORMAT.md

 # Format for a session documentation

-In the spirit of learning, we have discovered that there are different ways to explore a topic.
+There are different ways to explore a topic.

 **1.** A simple document